 Summarize Attributes is a tabular analysis tool, not spatial.

-You can specify one or more fields to summarize by or summarize all features.
-When you summarize by fields, statistics are calculated for each unique combination of attribute values.
+You can specify one or more fields to summarize by.
+Statistics are calculated for each unique combination of attribute values.

 The processing spatial reference and spatial reference of your input data will not affect your results.